LiterallyTheOne/deep-learning-with-keras/docs/5-convolutional-models/index.md

 The results above show that the width and height of our inputs and outputs are the same.
 The reason behind that is that we put `padding` to `same`.
 Also, we have 64 channels for the results as expected.
+When we train a convolution layer, this kernels would be trained.

 ## Pooling layers